lucianosrp/lucianosrp.github.io/_posts/public/2024-02-02-switching-to-rust.md

 Here are the top features that I particularly enjoy as a Python developer! :)

 ## Why Rust?
 You may want to know why I wanted to learn Rust out of the many other languages out there.
 First, I wanted to pick a lower-level language as I think it would nicely complete with my current knowledge of Python.
 By learning a lower-level language I can familiarize myself more with hardware resources and architectures as well as learning how to optimize for performance.
-As a Python developer, I kept looking more and more at rust-dependent code such as [Polars](https://pola.rs/), [Pydantic](https://docs.pydantic.dev/latest/) and more.
+As a Python developer, I kept looking more and more at rust-dependent code such as [Polars](https://pola.rs/) and [Pydantic](https://docs.pydantic.dev/latest/), there is definitely a trend for applications to have a core backend written in Rust and using Python as a code interface.
+This is one of the main reasons I am choosing to learn Rust among many other great languages.

 ## Static typing
 Although I really like the dynamic nature of Python, I have been starting to appreciate the comfort of having typehints in the code I write.
 Typehints improve code readability and blends with most code editors and **lsps**.